digitalocean/vmtop/readme.md

 ## Core-scheduling and KVM

-The `core-sched-stats.py` script allows to ensure that the core scheduling feature works properly and account the time spent by a vCPU in various scheduling mode (co-scheduled with idle, with a compatible task or a foreign task).
+The `core-sched-stats.py` script ensures that the core scheduling feature works properly and accounts for the time spent by a vCPU in various scheduling modes (co-scheduled with idle, with a compatible task, or a foreign task).

-Those script work with perf trace recorded like that:
+This script works with perf trace recorded:
 ```
 sudo perf record -e kvm:kvm_entry -e kvm:kvm_exit -e sched:sched_switch -e sched:sched_waking -o perf.data -a sleep 60
 ```

-and converted to CTF like that (requires perf compiled with CTF support):
+and can be converted to CTF like so (requires perf compiled with CTF support):
 ```
 perf data convert --to-ctf=./ctf -i perf.data
 ```

-If you see this message and the number of chunks is greater than 1 or 2, consider writing your `perf.data` in a ramdisk instead of your local disk:
+If you see this message and the number of chunks is greater than 1 or 2, consider writing your `perf.data` to a ramdisk instead of your local disk:
 ```
 Processed 7378132 events and lost 1 chunks!
 Check IO/CPU overload!
 ```

-They depend on Babeltrace compiled with the python library and Perf compiled with the CTF support.
+It depends on Babeltrace compiled with the python library and Perf compiled with the CTF support.
 On bionic:

 ```
 apt-get install libbabeltrace-dev libbabeltrace-ctf-dev python3-babeltrace babeltrace
 ```

-And rebuild `perf` so it will detect the new library.
+Then rebuild `perf` so it will detect the new library.

 In order to run `kvm_co_sched_stats.py`, the siblings list must be provided in a text file with the `--topology` flag.
 To collect this data, run this on the target HV: